 Today is your final day in Iceland.
 Although your trip has come to an end, there is still some time to get some last glimpses of the incredible sights of Reykjavík.

 Before you depart, you could use your time to take one more stroll down the high street of Reykjavík, Laugavegur.
 This is the perfect place to find those last-minute souvenirs of your time in Iceland.

 Downtown Reykjavík is also a place immersed in coffee and food culture.
-There are many incredible restaurants and cafés throughout the city that boast fantastic food paired with a cosy atmosphere.
+Many incredible restaurants and cafés throughout the city boast fantastic food paired with a cozy atmosphere.

 When you are ready to say goodbye to this incredible country, you will take a bus to Keflavík airport.

 The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.
 Please be aware that your itinerary may have to be rearranged to better fit your arrival date and time.

 Some optional activities might need a valid driver's license, or you might need to send additional information to your travel planner.
 Please note that you need to know how to swim and present medical documents should you choose to go snorkeling or diving.